wbrickner/const_cge/README.md

 Recurrent state stores the previous value of a neuron for use in the next evaluation (sent backwards in the network).

-The state inside a recurrent network is represented as `[f64; N]`, and is updated on every evaluation.
+The state inside a recurrent network is represented as either `[f64; N]` or `[f32; N]`, and is updated on every evaluation.
 As mentioned before, it is made only as large as it needs to be.

 If you like, you can read this state, modify it, restore it later, etc.